* A Wing and a Prayer b/w When You Became That Summer + Now Winter Lasts Forever (12” – Ugly Man Records – August 1986)

 In the event, only Mokka and drummer Mike took the plunge.
 Rather than recruit a new bassist and keyboard player, Mokka elected to record the bass and keyboard parts onto a Teac reel-to-reel machine, to be played over the p.a. system at gigs.
 They got to support the likes of A Certain Ratio, Pete Wylie of Wah!, the Blue Orchids and the Icicle Works.

-When they returned to Barrow for a show at the 99 Club with The Active in 1985, they had recruited a full band, including a young guitarist called Colin Vearncombe, who would soon emerge as front-man with the band Black, who went on to have a massive hit with the song Wonderful Life.
-Their 12” single was released in August 1986, sporting a cover that bore something of a resemblance to Echo & the Bunnymen’s Killing Moon single sleeve of a couple of years earlier.
+When they returned to Barrow for a show at the 99 Club organised by local band The Active in 1985 [see poster below], they had recruited a full band, including a young guitarist called Colin Vearncombe, who would soon emerge as front-man with the band Black, who went on to have a massive hit with the song Wonderful Life.
+Their 12” single was released in August 1986, sporting a cover that bore something of a resemblance to Echo & the Bunnymen’s The Killing Moon single sleeve of a couple of years earlier.